• Skip to primary navigation

 I also highly recommend enjoying this pasta with a chilled glass of white wine, like Pinot Grigio or Sauvignon Blanc.
 The crisp acidity helps cut through the creaminess.

-Storing
+Storing it

 To store, let leftover pasta cool completely before transferring to an airtight container and storing in the fridge.
+Leftover pasta still tastes great for up to 2-3 days when stored properly in the fridge.

 Can I use fresh instead of fermented kimchi?

 While fresh kimchi is less tangy and sour, you can certainly use it in this dish.
 Just be aware that the kimchi flavor will not be as intense.
+In Korea, aged kimchi is specifically used for cooking, because it has a deeper flavor and a stronger kick.
+Fresher kimchi is typically eaten as banchan (side dish).

 Is this recipe spicy?

 This kimchi pasta recipe has a very mild kick, which should be tolerable for most people.
 However, if your kimchi is quite spicy, you can reduce the quantity.
-If you love spice, add some gochugaru (Korean red chilli flakes)!
+If you love spice, add some gochugaru (Korean red chili flakes)!

 If you enjoyed this recipe, you will love these too: